 Select the default schema

-You can select the default schema or database by using the list in the right-hand part of the toolbar.
-If you do so, you'll be able to omit the name of that schema or database in your statements.
+You can select the default schema or database by using the list, which is in the upper-right part of the toolbar.
+When you select the default schema, you can omit the name of that schema or database in your statements.

 Show and hide schemas